-FACULTY:
+FACULTY

-All of the Faculty at the Career School of NY, Inc. are experienced in their field of training and are licensed by the New York State Education Department.
-Please refer to the Faculty listing in the front of the catalog for specific details.
+The Faculty at the Career School of NY, Inc. are either full time or part-time, experienced in their field of training and are licensed by the New York State Education Department.
+Please refer to the faculty listing in the front of the catalog for specific details.